 If necessary, you may opt to get a loan to help cover the full cost of a wedding.

 One alternative to a bank loan, which can be difficult and time-consuming to obtain, is an asset-based loan.
 This involves using a valuable asset you own as collateral for a loan.
-Because the loan is secured, there’s no need for credit checks or delays due to lengthy application processes.
+Because the loan is secured, there’s no delays due to lengthy application processes.

 At lamna, we offer fast, discreet loans against the value of a wide range of assets, from luxury watches and jewellery to vehicles or artwork.
 For more information about using an asset to secure a short-term loan – for example, to help cover typical wedding costs in South Africa – contact us on 086 111 2866 or simply complete and submit our online application form.